mainwp/mainwp-child/readme.txt

 The Child plugin connects your WordPress sites to the [MainWP WordPress Manager Dashboard](https://wordpress.org/plugins/mainwp/)

 The [MainWP WordPress Management](https://mainwp.com) system is self-hosted, open source, and private.
-Connect and control unlimited sites in your private network at no cost, ever.
+Connect and control all the WordPress sites you administer, even those on different hosts and servers.

+MainWP is the perfect solution for WordPress consultants, marketers, developers, WordPress shops, or anyone with multiple WordPress sites

 = How does the MainWP system work? =